Links on Android Authority may earn us a commission. Learn more.

 Unless you live by yourself, it’s important that your home’s smart-ness be as unobtrusive as possible.
 What works well for you probably isn’t the ideal choice for someone else.
 And the last thing you want is a family member or guest that can’t even turn on a light.
 Trust me — I’ve been there.

 Another point to consider is that server outages are common, or at least common enough.
-Even big names like Hue, Tuya, and GE tend to go offline every now and then.
+Even big names like Hue and Lifx tend to go offline every now and then.
 The more services you chain together, the more likely it is these outages will affect you.
 Cloud-to-cloud connections like Google-Hue have failed me multiple times, even though both platforms worked fine through their respective apps.

 Try and design your smart home with offline functionality as a fallback.

 Design your automation system with offline functionality in mind.
-This, of course, starts with picking a hub that doesn’t turn into a paperweight in the absence of an internet connection.
+This, of course, starts with picking hub- or Thread-based devices that don’t turn into a paperweight in the absence of an internet connection.
 As for manual light control, switches still reign supreme.
 If you’re concerned about killing power to your smart devices, smart switches are a great idea.
 Your automations will still run and you don’t have to worry about restoring power manually.

 Personally, I use wireless, battery-operated Zigbee switches that sit right next to my dumb switches.
 I’ll admit that it isn’t the prettiest solution, but you could get proper in-wall solutions too.
 Switches from Lutron and Inovelli come highly recommended, but be warned that they do cost a fair bit more.